Enhanced oil recovery: Greenhouse gas emissions

 Carbon dioxide can be captured from the flue gas of an industrial facility such as natural gas processing plant or a coal power plant.
 If captured CO_{2} is used for EOR, the process is known as carbon capture-EOR (CC-EOR) and is a form of carbon capture and storage.

 When the CO_{2} used in EOR is sourced from underground CO_{2} deposits, which is usually the case, EOR provides no climate benefit.

 Government programs and regulations

 United States

 In the US, regulations can both assist and slow down the development of EOR for use in carbon capture & utilization, as well as general oil production.

 As a means of boosting domestic oil production, the US federal tax code began to include incentives for EOR in 1979, when crude oil was still under federal price controls.
-A 15 percent tax credit was codified with the U.S. Federal EOR Tax Incentive in 1986, and oil production from EOR using subsequently grew rapidly.
+A 15 percent tax credit was codified with the U.S. Federal EOR Tax Incentive in 1986, and oil production from EOR using carbon dioxide subsequently grew rapidly.